How can we help?

 Clinical supervision allows a qualified supervisor the opportunity to hear what is taking place between you and the client or patient and works as a mirror, so reflecting the unseen dynamic taking place between you and your client back to you, for you to consider your approach with fresh eyes.

-Many clinical staff i.e., therapists, nurses, doctors, social workers etc. work with people who are likely to be in physical, psychological or emotionaldistress and as such, this can put pressure on them, that can be both demanding, exhausting and accumulative.
+Many clinical staff i.e., therapists, nurses, doctors, social workers etc. work with people who are likely to be in physical, psychological or emotional distress and as such, this can put pressure on them, which can be demanding, exhausting and accumulative.

 Clinical supervision offers support to new and experienced healthcare professionals with a place to reflect and evaluate their work, taking into account each person's intersectionality and protective characteristics (Equality Act 2010), including cultural and racial difference.
 It also complies with all therapeutic regulatory bodies mandatory stipulations for ethical work practices.